 Negotiations FAQ

-Commonly asked questions about the Resident Physician Agreement and the bargaining process.
+Commonly asked questions about the Resident Physician Agreement and the negotiation process.
 To access the full Agreement, click here.

 What is the Resident Physician Agreement?